pivotal/docs-platform-automation/docs/inputs-outputs.md

 #### Openstack

-These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Openstack][platform-openstack]
+These required properties are adapted from the instructions outlined in [Launching an Ops Manager Director Instance on Openstack][manual-openstack]

 {% code_snippet 'examples', 'openstack-configuration' %}
 {% include '.ip-addresses.md' %}